sf-wdi-22-23/modules-22/w07-rails/vagabond/rails-image-upload.md

 1. This should work to save images now locally, but it won't work in heroku.
 In order to save images in heroku you'll need to setup an S3 bucket.

 1. Sign into an Amazon Web Services (AWS) account and select S3.
 Create a new bucket.
-Get your API keys.  **PROTECT THIS API KEY -- DO NOT COMMIT TO GITHUB**
+Get your API keys.  **PROTECT THIS API KEY -- DO NOT COMMIT TO GITHUB!!**

 1. Add the [dotenv](https://github.com/bkeepers/dotenv) gem to your `Gemfile` and add a `.env` file to the root of your project.
 Now add your AWS_BUCKET, AWS_PUBLIC_KEY, and AWS_SECRET to the `.env` file.